LavenderFive/aptos-ansible/README.md

 # aptos-ansible
-Ansible playbook for Aptos nodes and validators.
+Ansible playbook for Aptos public nodes.
 This playbook is intended for node runners who utilize docker, however it does also install aptos cli for those who may want it installed.
 Note also it makes no assumptions about how many resources should be allocated to docker - it'll eat as much as it wants.
+This is not intended to be used to fully setup a validator or full node, but to help initiate the process.

 **Assumes you are NOT using root**

 ## Installation

-### Pre reqs
+### Pre requirements

 #### ansible.community.docker
 [Requires installation](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_container_module.html#ansible-collections-community-docker-docker-container-module) of `ansible.community.docker`.